 Yesterday, I had the pleasure of attending a Dale Carnegie Course graduation.
 I had followed this group of participants from their introduction to the program to this final graduation session.

-I had the honor of speaking to the group last night.
+I had the honor of speaking to this group last night.
 In my presentation, I referenced the story of the stress-management consultant who used a cup of water to demonstrate a point.
 However, during the story, I realized something new and promptly followed the new direction.

-There were several answers ranging from 8 ounces to 20 ounces.
+They responded with several answers ranging from 8 ounces to 20 ounces.